marcbenjake/Graduate-Majors-Employment-Analysis/README.md

    - Significant gender imbalances identified, with Psychology 78% female and General Business 43.6% female

 3. **Which majors have the highest and lowest median earnings?**
-   - Engineering dominates top earnings; Education and Psychology at the bottom
+   - Engineering dominates top earnings; Education and Psychology are at the bottom

 4. **How does the unemployment rate vary across different major categories?**
    - 2x variation from lowest (4.65%) to highest (9.57%) categories